Compact HII Regions as Clocks of Massive-Star Formation: Evidence for Long Formation Timescales: Introduction

 The key M11 assumption---that massive stars are essentially fully formed when the embedded ionizing phase begins---matches the classical view that massive-star formation proceeds on approximately a core-collapse timescale, $\sim 10^5$ yr \citep{McKee+Tan2002,McKee+Tan2003}.
 In this work we adopt another view on massive star formation, leading us to a different interpretation of the nature of \HII\ regions.

 In the inertial--inflow model \citep[hereafter IIM;][hereafter P20]{Padoan2020}, massive-star assembly extends to $\sim 10^6$ yr and the compact-\HII\ phase is powered by a star that is still accreting (Figure~\ref{fig:cartoon}).
 The appropriate LF comparison is therefore not at fixed luminosity, but between $\phi_{\HII}(L)$ and the OB-star LF at higher luminosity, $\phi_{\rm OB}(L')$ with $L'>L$, which increases the inferred $t_{\HII}(L)$ relative to equation~\eqref{eq:t_HII_M11}.
 In this picture the longer age is not problematic: compact \HII\ regions trace photoionized, evaporating layers of accreting structures continuously replenished by inflow rather than pressure-driven Str\"omgren spheres in a uniform medium.
-Here we show that the joint shapes of the compact-\HII-region and OB-star LFs constrain the massive-star formation time and its dependence on final mass in the IIM.
+Here we show that the joint comparison of the compact-H\,\textsc{ii}-region and OB-star LFs constrains both the mass dependence and the overall timescale of massive-star formation in the IIM.
+In constructing the empirical LF and in the forward modelling, however, we broaden the compact-H\,\textsc{ii}-region sample to the full embedded population by including both compact H\,\textsc{ii} regions and massive YSOs, because our goal is to constrain the duration of the entire embedded phase of massive-star growth.
+This addition does not affect the mass dependence because that derivation is independent of the adopted ionization threshold (see Appendix~\ref{app:CHII_LF}).